What is the IMF? What it has said about UK economy, who is involved in organisation, what does it stand for?

 While the Truss’s allies hit back at the IMF - former Brexit Secretary Lord Frost was especially critical of the organisation - the government eventually heeded its warning.
 After Truss unceremoniously sacked Kwarteng and replaced him with Jeremy Hunt, the new Chancellor scrapped many of the most controversial measures in the mini budget.
 Under Rishi Sunak’s premiership, he then announced a series of major tax increases in a bid to restore the UK’s economic credibility in the Autumn Statement 2022.

-What are the latest IMF concerns about the UK?
+What has IMF said about the UK?